JotaRandom/LMAE/README.md

 >> ### 1.13 - Important changes to the new system
 >> - Enable "NetworkManager":
 >>
->>       systemctl enable NetworkManager
+>>       systemctl enable --now NetworkManager
->>       systemctl start NetworkManager

 > ## Step 2 - Setting up the desktop environment:
 >> ### 2.1 - Adding a system user